djangocon/2021.djangocon.us/_schedule/talks/2021-10-22-herding-ponies-coordinating-and-automating-django-upgrades-across-100-repositories.md

 * How to handle package dependencies which don't support your target Django version by the time you need them to
 * How to track and schedule all of the above across dozens of repositories

-All the scripts presented here are open source; links to the code will be provided, and I'll be here for the sprints if anyone wants to help refine them further.
+All the scripts presented here are open source; links to the code will be provided, and I'll be here for the live chat if anyone wants to help refine them further.